xOnixxx/HomeWorks/TechGuide.md

 ## Camera
 ### FloatImage RenderScene(Scene scene, Func\<Vector2d, int, list\<Vector2d>> sampler, int spp = 4)
 This method renders the scene and uses sampling method <b>sampler</b> for sampling in the anti-aliasing.
 The size of the sampling is defined with <b>spp</b> (samples per pixel).
 This has grand impact on the performance of the program.
+If the Camera doesn't hit any solid the background colour should be returned.

 ## RayTracer
 ### RayTracing
 Gets the color for the ray generated either by the Camera or another ray from RayTracer (reflection/refraction).
 It has recursive call for the <i>Ray Tracing</i>.
+If in any of the steps during RayTracing the Ray missed all solids it should return the background colour.
-In future the shading method can be passed to the shader.
+In future the shading method can be passed to the shader for more extensibility.
 ### Phong
 The most basic shader function with great result.
 ### CheckShadow